Additional Campus Resources

 Visit the Cashier’s Office page to learn how to request your METRO GoPass (opens in new window) (TAP Card) to be able to ride the public transportation.
 Your student benefits fee covers the cost to ride public transportation for the whole semester!

-You can also request your Student ID Card (opens in new window) through the Cashier’s Office.
+You can also request your Student ID Card (opens in new window) from the Cashier’s Office through the SMC website.

 You can get more information by visiting How to Apply for Scholarships (opens in new window)